GUIDE

 5. The Association of Air Medical Services

-• Critical Care Transport Nurses must have strong communication skills, ability to work well in high-pressure situations, organizational skills, ability to work independently, leadership skills, and be flexible.
+• Critical Care Transport Nurses must have strong communication skills, the ability to work well in high-pressure situations, organizational skills, the ability to work independently, leadership skills, and flexibility.

-• It takes a minimum of six years to become a critical care transport nurse.
-First, it takes four years to earn a BSN and RN.
-Then there is a minimum of two years required as a bedside critical care or emergency room nurse.
-Depending on advanced training, it can take potentially longer to gain a coveted critical care transport nurse position.
+• It takes at least six years to become a critical care transport nurse.
+You'll spend four years earning a BSN and RN, then gain two years of experience as a bedside critical care or emergency room nurse.

 Find Nursing Programs